leios/gpu-handbook/src/content/abstractions.md

 1. GPU memory is not "on the CPU", so we can't display it without first transferring it to the motherboard RAM.
 We could display a single element of `b` (with `b[1]`) if we were to first transfer it back to the CPU with `Array(b)`
 2. The GPU is not meant to do only one thing, but a bunch of things at once.
 When we are asking the GPU to display a single element with `b[1]`, we are doing something incredibly inefficient from the GPUs perspective.

+Item 2 is the reason why GPU backends in Julia do not allow users to access GPU arrays one element at a time.
+Simply put, if users are using the GPU one index at a time, it's going to be really, really slow, so we need to do what we can to discourage that behaviour whenever possible.
+If you find yourself in a situation where you need only a single element of a GPU array, then it is best to first tranfer it to a CPU array before doing anything with the data.

 !!! tip "But what if I *really* need scalar indexing"
     Keep in mind that if you *really* need to access a single element of a GPU array, you can do it by first setting the `allowscalar` flag `true` (and then turning it off again afterwards):
     ```